1. Is Breastmilk a Biohazard?

-- Just as a breastfeeding mom would switch sides while nursing, switch baby from one arm to the other.
+- Just like switching sides while nursing, switch baby from one arm to the other.
 It is important that baby has the opportunity to develop both eyes and both sides of their bodies.

 - Never push or force the bottle nipple into the baby’s mouth.
 Allow them to explore and draw the nipple in on their own.

 - Pace baby’s feeding.
 Even with a low-flow or slow-flow nipple (preferable for all babies), the milk can enter the baby’s mouth much quicker than they are able to take it in.
 If a nursing session would take 20 minutes, expect that a bottle feeding session would take the same amount of time.